pydantic/pydantic/docs/blog/pydantic-v2.md

 * parsing in a separate thread while starting validation in the main thread
 * line numbers from JSON to be included in the validation errors

+!!! note
+    Pydantic has always had special support for JSON, that is not going to change.
+While in theory other formats could be specifically supported, the overheads are significant and I don't think there's another format that's used widely enough to be worth specific logic.
+Other formats can be parsed to python then validated, similarly when serialising, data can be exported to a python object, then serialised, see below.

 ### Validation without a Model :smile:

 In pydantic v1 the core of all validation was a pydantic model, this led to significant overheads and complexity